shader-slang/slang/docs/api-users-guide.md

 sie_t arrayElementStride = typeLayout->getElementStride(category);
 ```

-An array of unknoqn size will currently report zero elements.
+An array of unknown size will currently report zero elements.
 The "stride" of an array is the amount of resources (e.g., the number of bytes of uniform data) that need to be skipped between consecutive array elements.
 This need *not* be the same as `elementTypeLayout->getSize(category)`, and there are two notable cases to be aware of:

 - An array in a constant buffer may have a stride larger than the element size.
 E.g., a `float a[10]` in a D3D or `std140` constant buffer will have 4-byte elements, but a stride of 16.

-- An arrray of resources in Vulkan will have a stride of *zero* descriptor-table slots, because the entire array is allocated a single `binding`.
+- An array of resources in Vulkan will have a stride of *zero* descriptor-table slots, because the entire array is allocated a single `binding`.

 ##### Structures